 Ngl.text

-Draws text strings on an existing plot.
+Draws a text string on an existing plot.

 Prototype